Chymyst/chymyst-core/README.md

 - Fine-grained threading control: each join definition and each reaction can be on a different, separate thread pool; we can use Akka actor-based or thread-based pools
 - “Fair” nondeterminism: whenever a molecule can start several reactions, the reaction is chosen at random
 - Fault tolerance: failed reactions are automatically restarted (when desired)
-- Lighter syntax for join definitions, compared with previous implementations of Join Calculus
 - Tracing the execution via logging levels; automatic naming of molecules for debugging is available (via macro)

 # Status